Let’s face it; social media is hard.

 Have you ever been stalking an Instagram account and accidentally liked one of their pictures?

-Maybe you want to see what your audience’s interests are or how they interact with other brands – all without creepily liking their gawky 7th grade #ThrowbackThursday.
+Now you can successfully monitor your Instagram crushes, but chances are you still want to keep this hush-hush.
+Or maybe you just want to see what your audience’s interests are or how they interact with other brands – all without creepily liking their gawky 7th grade #ThrowbackThursday.

 First, load the desired feed while connected to Wi-Fi or data.

 Then switch to airplane mode – you will be able to view the pre-loaded images but NOT be able to interact in any way without data or an internet connection.

 To turn on airplane mode in iOS, swipe up from the bottom of the screen and select the airplane icon.
 Or, go to “Settings” – “Wi-Fi” – “Airplane Mode”.

 For Android devices, swipe down from the top of the screen and then swipe sideways to view and select “Settings” – “Airplane Mode”.